gigasquid/chemical-computing/README.md

 So far we have been encoding the _prime-reaction_ and _max_reaction_ directly in our program.
 But, we it we took these reaction rules and made them a molecule?
 This is the central idea of Higher Order Chemical Programming.

-There is a molecule that has as its value a _prime_reaction_ function.
+There is a molecule that has as its value a _prime-reaction_ function.
 The reaction function takes two arguments

 ```clojure
 (defn prime-reaction [a b]